UtrechtUniversity/yoda/README.md

 # yoda-ansible
-Ansible scripts for automatic deployment of YoDa: a system for reliable, long-term storing and archiving large amounts of research data during all stages of a study.
+[Ansible](https://docs.ansible.com) scripts for automatic deployment of Yoda: a system for reliable, long-term storing and archiving large amounts of research data during all stages of a study.
-Design overview can be found in [DESIGN.md](DESIGN.md).

 ## Requirements
 ### Control machine requirements